 It is easy to believe something magical will happen in these unbelievable surroundings.

-The seemingly indestructible basalt columns are one of the highlights of the beach, with many people braving the cold and the perils to climb to the top of Gardar column.
+The seemingly indestructible basalt columns are one of the highlights of the black beach Iceland, with many people braving the cold and the perils to climb to the top of Gardar column.
 It is no surprise there is usually a crowd trying to climb the column.
 However, taking photographs of Gardar is perhaps more impressive than pictures from the top!